How many downlights do I need for my kitchen?

 For some unknown reason there are no industry set recommendations for lux levels in homes.
 Specific lux levels are only used for commercial buildings, for example an office should be set at a minimum of 500 lux.
 Anything else you read on the internet etc. is a matter of opinion not fact.

-We have a team of LIF (Lighting Industry Federation) trained lighting engineers that can provide designs from anything from a small bathroom to a 7 bedroom house.
-We can make recommendations for the best downlights to use, and advise you on the advantages of using energy saving downlights which will also help you to comply with the Building Regulations.
+We're happy to make recommendations for the best downlights to use, and advise you on the advantages of using energy saving downlights which will also help you to comply with the latest Building Regulations.